penmerchant/Devto.clone/README.md

 # Devto.clone
-a clone of site known as devto which is a programming blog for every tech developer
+A clone of site known as devto which is a programming blog for every tech developer